Siona Tagger: 1930s and 1940s

-Art consistently remained Tagger's foremost priority, even after her marriage to Michel-Mordechai Katz in 1933, the birth of her son Abraham Katz-Oz in 1934 (who would later become a Knesset member and Israel's Minister of Agriculture), and subsequent divorce.
+Art consistently remained Tagger's foremost priority, even after her marriage to Michel-Mordechai Katz in 1933, the birth of her son Avraham Katz-Oz in 1934 (who would later become a Knesset member and Israel's Minister of Agriculture), and subsequent divorce.
 She cited her separation from her husband, explaining that he couldn't accept the extensive hours she dedicated to her art, often neglecting meal preparation.
 According to her son, she never took to cooking, fully absorbed as she was in her painting and Tel Aviv's bohemian society.
 The couple parted ways in 1940, with Michel remarrying.
-Sionah was a single mother facing economic challenges.
+Siona was a single mother facing economic challenges.
 She committing herself to painting for her livelihood.

-During World War II, she volunteered from 1940 to 1942 in the A.T.S.
-(Auxiliary Territorial Service), the women’s brigade of the British Army, and later joined the Haganah.
+During World War II, she volunteered for the British Army and served as a driver in the Auxiliary Territorial Service.
+She was discharged in 1944 and returned to Tel Aviv.
+She later joined the Haganah.